Dexamethasone intravitreal implant

 How should I use this medicine?

-This medicine is placed in position by a surgical procedure.
-It is done by a trained surgeon in a hospital or clinic setting.
+This medicine is placed in the eye by a doctor or healthcare professional.
+It is given in a hospital or clinic setting.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.